 - Establish a clear change-order process.

 Unintended changes in project scope can lead to cost overrides, schedule delays, or disagreements that escalate.
-Documenting all spec changes and obtaining owner approval of them can help prevent disputes – and defend against claims.
+Documenting all spec changes and obtaining owner approval of them can help prevent disputes — and defend against claims.
+All documents should be stored in project files until jurisdictional statute of repose limits.

 - Require quality checks when accepting materials.

 When receiving materials, complete a quality control inspection to ensure only approved products are accepted and items have not been damaged while in storage or during transit.
+Materials should also be stored according to manufacturer specification to reduce the likelihood of damage before installation.

 - Keep records of approvals and verifications.